elmtree-askmo/cloudcannon-app/content/learn/psychology/what-is-the-significance-of-corticolimbic-interactions-in-the-role-of-the-amygdaloid-complex-in-antisociality.md

 url: /learn/psychology/questions/what-is-the-significance-of-corticolimbic-interactions-in-the-role-of-the-amygdaloid-complex-in-antisociality
 score: -1.0
 related_article1:
-    id: 164026
+    id: 164037
     title: >-
-        What are the bio-psycho-social risk factors associated with conduct disorder and psychopathy in youth?
+        What are the implications of trait impulsivity on reward-related brain activity?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-biopsychosocial-risk-factors-associated-with-conduct-disorder-and-psychopathy-in-youth
+    url: /learn/psychology/questions/what-are-the-implications-of-trait-impulsivity-on-rewardrelated-brain-activity
 related_article2:
-    id: 164031
+    id: 164026
     title: >-
-        How do evolutionary aspects of the amygdaloid complex relate to socioemotional functions in humans?
+        What are the bio-psycho-social risk factors associated with conduct disorder and psychopathy in youth?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-evolutionary-aspects-of-the-amygdaloid-complex-relate-to-socioemotional-functions-in-humans
+    url: /learn/psychology/questions/what-are-the-biopsychosocial-risk-factors-associated-with-conduct-disorder-and-psychopathy-in-youth
 related_article3:
-    id: 164033
+    id: 164034
     title: >-
-        How can brain data be utilized to predict antisocial behavior?
+        What are the genetic and environmental drivers of neurodevelopmental disorders?
     subject: Psychology
-    url: /learn/psychology/questions/how-can-brain-data-be-utilized-to-predict-antisocial-behavior
+    url: /learn/psychology/questions/what-are-the-genetic-and-environmental-drivers-of-neurodevelopmental-disorders
 related_article4:
-    id: 164029
+    id: 164034
     title: >-
-        How does Dr. James Blair's Integrated Emotion Systems Model explain emotional and behavioral outcomes?
+        What are the genetic and environmental drivers of neurodevelopmental disorders?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-dr-james-blairs-integrated-emotion-systems-model-explain-emotional-and-behavioral-outcomes
+    url: /learn/psychology/questions/what-are-the-genetic-and-environmental-drivers-of-neurodevelopmental-disorders
 related_article5:
-    id: 164024
+    id: 164028
     title: >-
-        What are the key differences in brain structure and function associated with abnormal neurodevelopment?
+        What is the role of amygdala hyporesponsiveness in affective processing deficits?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-key-differences-in-brain-structure-and-function-associated-with-abnormal-neurodevelopment
+    url: /learn/psychology/questions/what-is-the-role-of-amygdala-hyporesponsiveness-in-affective-processing-deficits
 ---

 &nbsp;